Skip to definition.

 - recognise [Brit]

-Type of: accept, accost, address, appreciate, be, call back, call up, certify, cognise [Brit], cognize, come up to, give thanks, know, licence [Brit, Cdn], license, nobble [Brit], prise [Brit, Cdn], prize, recall, recollect, remember, retrieve, thank, think, treasure, value
+Type of: accept, accost, appreciate, be, buttonhole [informal], call back, call up, certify, cognise [Brit], cognize, give thanks, know, licence [Brit, Cdn], license, nobble [Brit, informal], prize, recall, recollect, remember, retrieve, thank, think, treasure, value

 Encyclopedia: Recognize